dbmi-bgm/granite/docs/API.md

 ##### Manipulate genotype(s)
 The method *remove_tag_genotype(tag, sep=':')* allows to remove a tag from FORMAT and GENOTYPES. *sep* is the tags separator used in format definition and genotype(s).

-    # Remove AD tag from format definition and genotype(s)

     tag = 'AD'
     vnt_obj.remove_tag_genotype(tag)